-Special exhibits don’t do what many cultural organizations think that they do.
-If fact, they often do the opposite.
+Special exhibits do not do what many cultural organizations think that they do.
+In fact, they often do the opposite.

 The prospect of hosting special exhibits – and blockbuster exhibits, in particular – often makes exhibit-based cultural organizations excited.
 They sound cool!
 They spice things up!
 They are temporary so it makes visitation urgent!
 It’s new content upon which to underscore expertise!
 What’s not to like?